-By 2020, there will be 30 billion connected devices on Earth
+Currently, there are over 30 billion connected devices on Earth.

 These connected machines offer \$1.9 trillion of added value

 Gartner Research, 2016

 Increased connectivity between devices and consumer products greatly increases the opportunity to gain market share.
 The information that can help your company grow is out there, and it presents a tremendous business opportunity.
 55% of businesses will see ROI from the Internet of Things in two years or less